bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

 ### 3. Support Script: List Images
 - List all images currently stored in the repository's container registry

+### 3. Support Script: Delete Image
+- Delete a named image from the repository's container registry

 ## Additional Notes
 - There is no requirement to manage a persistent cache, as builds will be infrequent.